-While there are some very good kosher restaurants all around Israel, especially some hidden gems in the North, the majority of the best kosher restaurants dining experiences are in Jerusalem.
+While there are some very good kosher restaurants all around Israel, especially some hidden gems in the North, the majority of the best kosher restaurant dining experiences are in Jerusalem.
 Here is a list of my top ten must-try kosher restaurants in Jerusalem.
 If you want recommendations from all over Israel, here is my Top 10 Kosher Restaurants in Israel list and for cheaper options in Jerusalem, take a look at my guide to Street Food in the Jerusalem Shuk.

 - JACKO’S STREET